Public Health, M.P.H.

 Language Examination: No language examination is required.

-(under the direct supervision of a Temple University faculty
+- Primary Collection of Data or Secondary Analysis of Data (under the direct supervision of a Temple University faculty preceptor)

 - Understand how geographical, environmental, cultural, social, political, economic, and ethnic diversity influence health status in human populations.

 - Define the most prevalent public health problems in diverse populations, particularly in developing countries.

 - Develop the cultural competence to work effectively in diverse cultural settings.

 - Identify the structure and function of organizations and agencies that influence global health.

 - Understand the legal and ethical issues that influence efforts to enhance health on a global basis.